reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 		- (c) there is sufficient equal valuable resources outside of the community, and
 		- (d) the impact of these laws has significant effects on the lives of those in the community.
 		- (e) it is infeasible achieve the same effect by enforcing laws on a smaller scale.
 	- These are optional, democratic choices from local communities for a way of life.
-This is usually justified by promoting a basic standard of life in exchange for small taxation/regulation of others.
+These are almost always justified by enacting minor confiscation of the property of others (i.e. taxation, regulation, etc.) in order to prevent significant, material harms to others (i.e. assault, sickness, death, un-education,  etc.).
 		- Police
 		- Firefighting
 		- Education